KinectToVR/Amethyst/BUILD_AND_DEPLOY.md

   > cd ./vcpkg
   > ./bootstrap-vcpkg.bat
   ```
-  When vcpkg is set up, intgrate it and install some of `boost` and `curlpp`:
+  When vcpkg is set up, intgrate it and install some of `boost` and `cereal`:
   ```powershell
   > ./vcpkg integrate install
   > ./vcpkg install `